ODIM-Project/ODIM/docs/README.md

 To view the list of links to computer system resources, perform HTTP `GET` on `/redfish/v1/Systems/`.
 Each link contains `ComputerSystemId` of a specific BMC.
 For more information, see [Collection of computer systems](#collection-of-computer-systems).

  `ComputerSystemId` is unique information about the BMC specified by Resource Aggregator for ODIM.
 It is represented as `<UUID:n>`, where `UUID` is the aggregation source Id of the BMC.
 Save it as it is required to perform subsequent actions such as `delete, reset`, and `setdefaultbootorder` on this BMC.

-**NOTE:**

-Only a user with `ConfigureComponents` privilege can add a server.
-If you perform this operation without necessary privileges, you will receive an HTTP `403 Forbidden` error.

 >**curl command**